zenglenn42/inversion-of-control/README.md

   - The nested Accordion has unique visibility and indentation requirements not met by the original (flat) component.
   - I replaced it with an enhanced [layout reducer](https://github.com/zenglenn42/inversion-of-control/blob/a2683ab2ff9700b988a784acdd4ea5a385c56553/src/components/hooks/useAccordion.js#L195) which may be passed in as an Accordion [prop](https://github.com/zenglenn42/inversion-of-control/blob/a2683ab2ff9700b988a784acdd4ea5a385c56553/src/components/hooks/useAccordion.js#L180).
   - I'm not sure I needed to make this a _reducer_, per-se, since it only responds to one **[map-items](https://github.com/zenglenn42/inversion-of-control/blob/7fa84b2f270aa9b446a23bd3317faa95b9781188/src/components/hooks/useAccordion.js#L113)** action.
 I could probably strip away the dispatcher to just invoke a render prop.
+  - The animation associated with collapsing an accordion item only applies when that item has content (e.g. some wikipedia text).
+It _doesn't_ apply to our synthetically inserted parent-of-sub-accordion items we inject into the normalized input data.
+Consequently, you may notice the absence of animation when you close the classification tree, for example.
+That's because we have made all the item `<div>'s` peers.
+We could address this by nesting the sub-accordion divs within the parent item divs.
+Then the parent divs would have actual content subject to collapsing-div animation.
+Perhaps you could have two data structures driving layout state:
+    - a flat array for the expanded/contracted state of a given item
+    - some nested json to drive the nested div layout

 - Does this pattern deliver on its promise?